thakursaurabh1998/thakursaurabh1998/README.md

 ## Hey there 👋

 I'm a Software Development Engineer
-Previously I worked as a Backend Engineer at [smallcase](https://smallcase.com) and as a Data Engineer [Clarisights](https://clarisights.com).

 I was [Google Summer of Code 2019 student](https://summerofcode.withgoogle.com/archive/2019/projects/5362213500485632/ ) and mentor for the year 2020 😄